steveklabnik/steveklabnik.com/src/pages/writing/memory-safety-is-a-red-herring.md

 FFI, while in the latter, there are also unsafe faculties in the host language itself, as well as with FFI.
 In all three cases, they're behind either a specific package or `unsafe {}`, but they give you some interesting tools that don't require you to use another language to use.
-I think this is an under-apprecaited part of the overall design space.
+I think this is an under-appreciated part of the overall design space.

 ## threads.into_iter().for_each(|t| t.join().unwrap());